williamlegotyler/classicube-shaders-EXTENDED/README.md

 cpu: 3 ghz

-vram: 1 gb(2 gb if you plan to enable raytracing)
+gpu: gtx 460(a gtx 660 if you plan on raytracing)

 # how to install this shader
 Here are the steps to install this shader.